 This article will cover how to ground a generator when camping.
 Grounding your generator is important for safety reasons, but it can be unclear how to do this job correctly.

-Today we will discuss everything regarding how to ground a portable generator when camping.
+Today we will discuss how to ground a portable generator when camping.

 The generator needs to be grounded for several reasons.
 It’s very important that you properly ground your generators, so please take the time to read this article carefully.

-The grounding lug is already factory installed on most portable generators, but if it’s not present or you don’t know whether your unit has one, please get in touch with the supplier where your unit was purchased.
+The grounding lug is already factory installed on most portable generators, but if it’s not present or you don’t know whether your unit has one, please contact the supplier where it was purchased.

 Continue reading on how to connect appliances to a generator correctly.

 Tools Required: Ground a Portable Generator when Camping

-Some important items that are needed to ground a generator properly include a copper grounding rod, copper wire, wire strippers, pliers, and a wrench.
+Some important items to ground a generator properly include a copper grounding rod, copper wire, wire strippers, pliers, and a wrench.

 Copper Grounding Rod